Sejuce Digital Logo

 For online stores, that means your website should not rely on one generic services page.
 It needs clear pages for product categories, collection pages, product pages, Shopify SEO and the other services that drive real enquiries.

-Search visibility also needs local context.
+search rankings also needs local context.
 Google has to understand what you do, where you operate, which services matter most and why your business is a credible result.

 That is where practical Ecommerce SEO works best.